Issues in higher education in the United States: Degrees conferred

 According to Diverse Issues in Higher Education, the schools conferring the most bachelor's degrees to African Americans in 2015-16 were University of Phoenix, Ashford University, Georgia State University, and Grand Canyon University.

 Miscellaneous Issues

-Race can play a part in a student's persistence rate in college: Drop-out rates are highest with the Native American and African American population, both greater than 50%.
-Caucasians and Asian Americans had the lowest dropout rates.
+Race can play a part in a student's persistence rate in college: Drop-out rates are highest with the Native American and African American population, both greater than 50 percent.
+White and Asian Americans had the lowest dropout rates.
 Another issue related to race is faculty representation at universities.
 According to data from the U.S. Department of Education, full-time faculty remain heavily white at universities across the country.
-In 2013, 78% of full-time faculty members nationwide were white.
+In 2013, 78 percent of full-time faculty members nationwide were white.